Supply Chain in Society

 The Group shall ensure a healthy work environment free from harassment or discrimination on the basis of race, creed, ethnicity, gender, religion, nationality, language, physical characteristics, property, or place of origin.
 In particular, the company will not tolerate sexual harassment or acts using one's authority as a shield (power harassment).

-- 拡大
+拡大

-- Compliance Committee
+Compliance Committee

-We are fully aware that noncompliance, including harassment, can shake the foundation of management, and have established compliance rules.
-A "Compliance Committee" has been established to prevent compliance violations and to respond to violations.
+We are fully aware that lack of thorough compliance, including harassment, can shake the foundation of our business, and have established "Harassment Prevention Regulations."
+We have established a Compliance Committee to prevent compliance violations and respond to any violations that do occur.

 As part of its growth strategy, the JES Group is promoting overseas business, particularly in the ASEAN region.
 We have consolidated subsidiaries in Indonesia, Vietnam, Malaysia, Hong Kong, and India, and we ensure a healthy work environment that values respect for human rights.
 Special attention is given to managing gender, children, the elderly, indigenous peoples, immigrants, ethnic minorities, and other vulnerable individuals and groups in society because of the high risk they pose to human rights.